MicrosoftDocs/winrt-api/windows.applicationmodel.activation/contactpostactivatedeventargs.md

     </m2:ContactLaunchActions>
   </m2:Contact>
 </m2:Extension>
 ```

 After you register in your manifest, your app can be activated for the contact post contract.
 When your app is activated, you can use the event information to identify the post activation and extract the parameters that help you complete the post scenario for the user.

 ## -examples
-Here is an example of the code you need to handle contact post activations for Facebook Ids:
+Here is an example of the code you need to handle contact post activations for Facebook Ids.

 ```csharp
 protected override void OnActivated(IActivatedEventArgs args)